juj/fbcp-ili9341/README.md

  - The codebase has been written with a hardcoded assumption of the ARM BCM2835 chip.
 Since it bypasses the generic drivers for SPI and GPIO, it will definitely not work out of the box on any other display controllers than the ones mentioned earlier.
 It might not work on other Pis than the ones mentioned earlier either.
 The driver also assumes it is the exclusive user of the SPI bus, which means that at the moment, touch controllers are not supported and should be disabled.

 ###### No rendered frame delivery via events from VideoCore IV GPU
  - The codebase captures screen framebuffers by snapshotting via the VideoCore `vc_dispmanx_snapshot()` API, and the obtained pixels are then routed on to the SPI-based display.
 This kind of polling is performed, since there does not exist an event-based mechanism to get new frames from the GPU as they are produced.
 The result is inefficient and can easily cause stuttering, since different applications produce frames at different paces. **Ideally the code would ask the VideoCore API to receive finished frames in callback notifications immediately after they are rendered**, but this kind of functionality does not exist in the current GPU driver stack.
 In the absence of such event delivery mechanism, the code has to resort to polling snapshots of the display framebuffer using carefully timed heuristics to balance between keeping latency and stuttering low, while not causing excessive power consumption.
 These heuristics keep continuously guessing the update rate of the animation on screen, and they have been tuned to ensure that CPU usage goes down to 0% when there is no detected activity on screen, but it is certainly not perfect.
 This GPU limitation is discussed at https://github.com/raspberrypi/userland/issues/440.
 If you'd like to see fbcp-ili9341 operation reduce latency, stuttering and power consumption, please throw a (kind!) comment or a thumbs up emoji in that bug thread to share that you care about this, and perhaps Raspberry Pi engineers might pick the improvement up on the development roadmap.
+If this issue is resolved, all of the `#define USE_GPU_VSYNC`, `#define SAVE_BATTERY_BY_PREDICTING_FRAME_ARRIVAL_TIMES` and `#define SELF_SYNCHRONIZE_TO_GPU_VSYNC_PRODUCED_NEW_FRAMES` hacks from the previous section could be deleted from the driver, hopefully leading to a best of all worlds scenario without drawbacks.

 ###### Screen resize freezes DispmanX
  - Currently if one resizes the video frame size at runtime, this causes DispmanX API to go sideways.
 See https://github.com/raspberrypi/userland/issues/461 for more information.
 Best workaround is to set the desired screen resolution in `/boot/config.txt` and configure all applications to never change that at runtime.